 If you take pills to control your blood sugar, don’t take your medication until after the test is over.

-Don’t take your diabetes medication and skip a meal before the test.
+Don’t take your diabetes medication but skip a meal before the test.

 If you have a glucose monitor, bring it with you.
 You’ll want to check your blood sugar levels before and after your exercise stress test.
 If you think that your blood sugar is low, tell the lab personnel right away.